 Customers appreciate a clear positioning strategy which presents a distinct goal.
-In order for a brand to build a good reputation, they must deliver on the promises they make in their positioning.
+In order to build a good reputation for your brand, you must deliver on the promises you make in your positioning.
 For this reason, there needs to be a cohesive effort between a company’s business strategy, and its sales and marketing tactics.

 1) Positioning based on product characteristics

 Products and services are usually created to meet consumers’ needs, which means that a positioning based solely on a company explaining the features of a product or service is not good enough.
-By talking about product characteristics or benefits, brands can highlight elements which are beneficial to their target audience.
+By talking about product characteristics or benefits, you can highlight elements which are beneficial to your target audience.

 2) Positioning based on price

-By using price positioning, brands are associating themselves with competitive prices in their target market.
-With this strategy, brands aim to be the cheapest or one of the most affordable among their competition, and value becomes their position.
+By using price positioning, you are associating yourself with competitive prices in your target market.
+With this strategy, you can either aim to be the most affordable brand in your market, and value becomes your position.

 Fashion brands like Shein and Wish are prime examples of companies that choose pricing as their positioning strategy by providing consumers with fashion items that are very affordable in price but may lack quality.

 3) Positioning based on quality

-In the mind of a consumer, high prices should be associated with high quality.
+In the mind of a consumer, high prices should be associated with high quality products.
 Combining both aspects, products positioned in this way are focus on high quality rather than price.
-To create a burning desire to obtain the products, brands will often withhold information like price point so that high quality and prestige is the main topic of conversation.
+To create a burning desire to obtain the products, you should withhold information like price point so that high quality and prestige is the main topic of conversation.

 4) Positioning based on product use or application

 In the current economic climate, consumer behaviour has changed as people try to save money.
-This means that companies need to use their best effort to prove to consumers their product or service is worth buying and there is an actual use for it.
+This means that you need to use your best effort to prove to consumers your product or service is worth buying and there is an actual use for it.